spsaaibi/baisano/content/posts/2019-05-28-growth-trajectories-for-senior-ml-engineers-and-data-scientists.md

 - Have them give a talk.
 Public speaking may not be the most comfortable thing, but it can be a rewarding experience.
 Sign your engineer up for a conference and get them to speak on their expertise.

-Management Track- Decide whether the engineer would like to become a manager and if so, is there space to grow in people management within your company?
+- Management Track: Decide whether the engineer would like to become a manager and if so, is there space to grow in people management within your company?
 This transition needs to come naturally and directly from the senior engineer.
 There is a large difference from being on the independent technical edge to managing people.
 The engineer needs to be sure that people management is the direction that they would like to take because if it is not, if it’s just an experiment for them, it will likely fail.

-# Lessons Learned
+## Lessons Learned

 - Remember what was extremely motivating to you as an individual contributor.
 Bring those experiences to the table and try to offer them to your senior engineers.